Updated: October 8th, 2014

 Panda shapes and use with styles

-You can use designs as a layer then you can apply layer effects such as adding a glow or gradient or shadow to the design.
+You can use them as a layer then you can apply layer effects such as adding a glow or gradient or shadow.
 The styles can all be modified via the layer effects dialog.
-You can also combine the styles and design as a smart object via the layer menu smart object command and that in turn can have additional styles applied.
-Use to create metallic designs, plastic designs, gels and much more.
+You can also combine the styles and vector as a smart object via the layer menu smart object command and that in turn can have additional styles applied.
+Use to create metallic, plastic, gels and much more.